Being Black in America Can Be Hazardous to Your Health

 Throughout the fall, Kiarra kept her doctor appointments, and she began working out at the small gym at Penn North, placing a picture of Chrissy Lampkin, the curvaceous girlfriend of the rapper Jim Jones, on her treadmill as motivation.

-But wasn’t losing much weight.
+But Kiarra still wasn’t losing much weight.
 Like most Americans, she got advice from her friends on what to eat—but that advice at times proved confusing and contradictory.
 She tried a boiled-egg diet, which left her with hunger pangs and a lot of leftover eggs in the fridge.
 She went seven days without meat but wound up eating more starches, which sent her blood sugar soaring.

 One bright day in late September, Kiarra returned to Bon Secours to see Ebony Hicks, a behavioral-health consultant who, like Kiarra’s doctor, works through Health Care for the Homeless, a Baltimore nonprofit that cares for the very poor.
 Hicks began by asking Kiarra what her goal was.
 Kiarra said getting down to an even 200 pounds “would be awesome.”
 Her weight remained, stubbornly, about 150 pounds higher than that.
 But she stayed optimistic, writing down Hicks’s aphorisms about needing to be patient and not expecting immediate results—“Anything overnight usually lasts about a night!”—in a notebook she’d brought with her.